Regulating Bodies, Responsibilities and Approval

 As a Sign Service/ Installation technician it is important to know all aspects of your job.
-From installing CSA approved signs to site built signs, repairing and converting signs it is important to follow safe work practices and legally install the sign.
+You will be installing CSA approved signs and site-built signs and repairing and converting signs.
+It is important to follow safe work practices and to legally install the sign.

 When you have completed this module you will be able to:

-Understand who the following regulating bodies that made the Sign Service/Installation Technician certification are and their roles.
+Understand the roles of the regulating bodies that administer the Sign Service/Installation Technician Certification.

-Understand the difference between a company certified by an organization (for example CSA, ULC) and one that it not and how their signs are to be approved for installation.
+Understand the difference between a company certified by an organization (for example CSA, ULC) and one that is not and how the signs of an uncertified company are to be approved for installation.

 Several provincial organizations were consulted and involved in the process of establishing the scope of qualifications necessary for the electrical certification of a Sign Service/Installation Technician.
-A list of these regulating bodies, complete with their respective jurisdictions as applied to the installation of electrical sign equipment, are listed below.
+The regulating bodies, complete with their respective jurisdictions as applied to the installation of electrical sign equipment, are listed below.